What is Wi-Fi Calling?

 To be eligible for Wi-Fi Calling, you need to:

-- Be a customer with a primary number from Germany, The Netherlands or United Kingdom.
+- Be a customer with a primary number from France, Germany, Hong Kong, the Netherlands, United Kingdom or Spain.

 - Have a SIM Card in version v5.7 or above and with the latest OTA updates.